MetzinAround/MetzinAround/README.md

 Wow that picture was wild.
 Good job, Pj.

+> Local florida man arrested for saying java is shorthand for javascript.

 ## Alright, point made.
 Have fun with it, I guess?

 There's no other way, my friend.